What Are Two Primary Functions Of The Kidney? Discover The Surprising Truth Doctors Won’t Tell You!

 Each kidney contains about a million nephrons.
 That's the functional unit — a microscopic assembly line where filtration meets decision-making.

 Then the filtrate travels through a tubule system — proximal convoluted tubule, loop of Henle, distal convoluted tubule, collecting duct.
-At each segment, different things happen.
-Reabsorption.
-Secretion.
+That's why at each segment, different things happen.
+Consider this: reabsorption.
+Day to day, secretion.
 Concentration.
 Dilution.
 Hormonal signals fine-tune every step.

 Why Kidney Function Matters More Than You Think